-Reinaldo Ribeiro is one of the top Brazilian Jiu Jitsu instructors and Competitors in the World.
-Originally from Minas Gerais in Brazil, Ribeiro solidified himself as a top featherweight in the early 2000’s, bringing his wealth of knowledge to Europe (Iberian Peninsula) later in that decade where he formed successful teams in both Spain and Portugal.
+Reinaldo Ribeiro is a Brazilian jiu jitsu black belt under Leonardo Castello Branco who is widely recognized as one of the top competitors of his generation and one of the best featherweight contenders of all time.
+Originally from Minas Gerais in Brazil, Ribeiro solidified himself as a high level grappler in the early 2000’s, bringing his wealth of knowledge to Europe (Iberian Peninsula) later in that decade where he formed successful teams in both Spain and Portugal.

 Reinaldo Ribeiro Jiu Jitsu

 - IBJJF European Open Champion (2008 / 2007 adult, 2011 Master 1);

 - CBJJE European Cup Champion (2009)